-What You Should Know About DOP/DEHP
+What You Should Know About DINP/DOP/DEHP

 DEHP (di-2-ethylhexyl phthalate) sometimes known as DOP (di-octyl phthalate) is a commonly used plasticizer from the phthalate ester family and has been in use in flexible PVC (Poly Vinyl Chloride) products since the 1930’s.
 Flexible PVC products for building, automotive, medical and packaging applications usually contain phthalates.

 As phthalates have been used for such a long time, they continue to be closely studied to ensure that their use is safe.
 It has been known for many years that small amounts of plasticizers can leach out of the products under certain circumstances.
 One such circumstance is medical tubing, blood and other intravenous (IV) fluid bags where phthalate plasticizer that may have migrated into the fluid during storage can enter the patient.

 In 2000, the World Health Organization’s International Agency for Research on Cancer (IARC) reclassified DEHP, the most commonly used plasticizer in flexible PVC products as non-carcinogenic to humans.
 Previous to that, in 1982 they had classified these plasticizers as “possibly carcinogenic to humans”.
 In 1990 the European Commission established its own position that DEHP shall not be labeled or classified as a carcinogen based on studies which showed differences in how species respond to DEHP.

 In reaching its 2000 decision to downgrade the classification of DEHP to “not classifiable as to carcinogenicity in humans” they reviewed more recent scientific studies that took into account the evidence that the mechanism by which DEHP induces liver tumors in rats and mice is not relevant to humans.